simgrid/simgrid/docs/source/Configuring_SimGrid.rst

   end, you have two host models: The default one allows aggregation of an existing CPU model with an existing network model, but does not allow parallel tasks because these beasts need some collaboration between the network and CPU model.
-That is why, ptask_07 is used by default when using SimDag.

   - **default:** Default host model.
 Currently, CPU:Cas01 and network:LV08 (with cross traffic enabled)